tomazcuber/tomazcuber-tavernlight-tests/README.md

 # tomazcuber-tavernlight-tests
-Technical test in C++ and Lua profficiency, taken as part of the TavernLight Games selection proccess
+Technical test in C++ and Lua proficiency, taken as part of the TavernLight Games selection process